 Meet Fatima Khan Lookmanji, a third-year student ambassador at Ontario Tech University.
 She wants to share her experiences as a student, and give some helpful advice to all future ridgebacks!

-I wanted to write this blog post to highlight a huge challenge that I have continued to often struggle with during my first year of university and that many prospective students often face – the underlying conflict of having the ability to time manage effectively and get things done in relatively short amounts of time, while ensuring to account for self-care and balance the duties of the day!
+I wanted to write this blog post to highlight a huge challenge that I have continued to often struggle with during my first year of university, one that many prospective students often face.
+The underlying conflict of requiring the ability to time-manage effectively and get things done in relatively short amounts of time while ensuring to account for self-care and balance the duties of the day!

 I will outline my perception on how I was able to balance my university life and some tips that I find helpful!
 I find that the university has really allowed me to reach my full potential and achieve my goals, by providing me with the necessary resources, knowledgeable courses and tools to prioritize my life.